jwright/toy_alchemist/README.md

 ### Commands

 1. `MOVE` - Moves the `Alchemist` one space in the direction they are facing.
 It does not perform the move if the Alchemist can fall off of the Elixir Table.
+1. `LEFT` - Turns the `Alchemist` to the left of the direction they are facing.
+1. `RIGHT` - Turns the `Alchemist` to the right of the direction they are facing.
+1. `PLACE` - Places a new `Alchemist` at the specified position and facing the specified direction.

 ## TESTING